elastic/connectors/docs/reference/redis.md

 $ make ftest NAME=redis
 ```

 ℹ️ Users can generate the performance report using an argument i.e. `PERF8=yes`.
 Users can also mention the size of the data to be tested for E2E test amongst SMALL, MEDIUM and LARGE by setting up an argument `DATA_SIZE=SMALL`.
-By Default, it is set to `MEDIUM`.
+By Default, it is set to `SMALL`.

 ℹ️ Users do not need to have a running Elasticsearch instance or a Redis server/cloud source to run this test.
 The docker compose file manages the complete setup of the development environment, i.e. both the mock Elastic instance and mock Redis server/cloud source using the docker image.